Vending Report and Proposed Updates

 Program Background

-Approach and Goals
+Approach & Goals

 • Develop a clear, transparent, and efficient process for matching vendors with appropriate locations in the right-of-way